 Results 1–10 of 53 for "Fact Sheet"X related to "Resources and opportunities for..."
-Refine Your Search Refine Your Search TopicChildren (23)Teens (16)Socioeconomic status (12)Aging (5)Education (4) 29 more... [+] Sexuality (4)Disability (3)Race (3)Anxiety (2)Autism (2)Eating disorders (2)Emotional health (2)Health disparities (2)HIV & AIDS (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Stress (2)Therapy (2)Violence (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Kids & the media (1)Learning & memory (1)Obesity (1)Parenting (1)Sexual abuse (1)Suicide (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (1)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 53 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Disability & Socioeconomic StatusPersons with a disability are likely to have limited opportunities to earn income and often have increased medical expenses.Fact Sheet (January 2010)2.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 3.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 3.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
-The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 8.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 9.Violence & Socioeconomic StatusThis fact sheet explains how exposure to violence affects education, employment and other socioeconomic factors.Fact Sheet (January 2010)10.The Lifespan Respite Care Act (P.L.
+Refine Your Search Refine Your Search TopicChildren (18)Teens (12)Socioeconomic status (8)Education (4)Lesbian, gay, bisexual, transgender (4) 28 more... [+] Aging (3)Law & psychology (3)Race (3)Sexuality (3)Autism (2)Disability (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)ADHD (1)Bullying (1)Death & dying (1)Eating disorders (1)Emotional health (1)HIV & AIDS (1)Kids & the media (1)Learning & memory (1)Obesity (1)Sexual abuse (1)Sleep (1)Stress (1)Suicide (1)Testing issues (1)Therapy (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (1)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 53 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 2.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 3.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
+The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 4.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 5.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 6.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 7.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 8.The Lifespan Respite Care Act (P.L.
 109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
-Caregivers who receive respite report improved physical and emotional health.Fact Sheet Previous 1 2 3 ...
+Caregivers who receive respite report improved physical and emotional health.Fact Sheet 9.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 10.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 53 for "Fact Sheet"X related to "Resources and opportunities for..."